 The point is that many Amaro type bitters are very bitter, so use them with reasonable proportions.
 I’m personally not a huge fan of Fernet Branca, so getting my Manhattan with ½ oz of Fernet in it wouldn’t make me happy.

-Confession: I don’t mind those fluorescent red sudo-cherries who’ve had their souls replaced with chemicals and artificial flavouring.
+Confession: I don’t mind those fluorescent red pseudo-cherries who’ve had their souls replaced with chemicals and artificial flavouring.
 If Jamie Boudreau or Eben Freeman had created them, under the guise of Molecular Mixology, we’d all be cheering.
 And really, the process of making maraschino cherries is indeed very cool and on par with any molecular food techniques.
 But, the maraschino cherry is old and doesn’t offer any “wow factor” to modern bartenders, so it gets a bad rap.

 Anyway, for the Manhattan garnish, most people stick with the maraschino cherry, but others have gone to making their infused cherries.
 Other have taken the lemon zest route.
 There are dozens of options here, but the garnish isn’t going to make any epic changes in the flavour profile.

-This is an optional component that isn’t found too often in the Manhattan.
+This is an optional component that isn’t found too often in Manhattan.
 Traditionally, Maraschino liqueur was used in a lot of drinks, so it made sense for some bartenders to add it to the Manhattan.
-However, other bartenders realised they could just add a teaspoon of maraschino cherry syrup into the drink and people still liked it, but it saved the bar money.
+However, other bartenders realized they could just add a teaspoon of maraschino cherry syrup into the drink and people still liked it, but it saved the bar money.
 Skip the syrup and stick with the liqueur.

 For my personal tastes, I like my Manhattan to be a little more relaxed and not so uppity.
 I drink Manhattans as an aperitif, so I want some bitterness, but not necessarily overpowering.
 I also like some sweetness to balance out the bitter.
 Other preferences: if you use a potent vermouth, use a lighter whisky, if you use a strong whisky, ease up on the bitterness.